-So what foods were available to the ancient Greeks?
-How and what did they eat?
-They ate like us.
-They had three meals a day.
-They woke and ate breakfast, they broke from work at midday for lunch, then they ended the day with dinner and perhaps a little dessert.
+Some foods, like pasteli (Greek sesame honey candy), have undoubtedly been around a long time, but unfortunately, we may never know for sure about ingredients and dishes.
+In terms of their eating style, the ancient Greeks ate like us.
+They had three meals a day: They woke and ate breakfast, they broke from work at midday for lunch, and then they ended the day with dinner and perhaps a little dessert.

+Wine was the main drink of the ancient Greeks, other than water.
+(Fetching the water was a daily task for the women of the house.)
 The Greeks drank wine at all meals and during the day.
 We know they made red, white, rose, and port wines, the main areas of production being Thasos, Lesbos, and Chios.
-But the ancient Greeks didn't drink their wine straight.
-It was considered barbaric to do so.
+But the ancient Greeks didn't drink their wine straight; it was considered barbaric to do so.
 All wine was cut with water.
 The Greeks drank for the pleasure of the beverage, not with the intention of getting drunk.

 They also drank kykeon (κυκεών), a combination of barley gruel, water (or wine), herbs, and goat cheese in an almost shake-like consistency.

+Dessert was a simple enjoyment during ancient Greek times; there weren't elaborate confections as we are used to today.
 Raw sugar was unknown to the ancient Greeks, so honey was the main sweetener.
 Cheeses, figs, or olives drizzled with honey provided a typical ending to an evening meal.